mozamimy/nymphia/README.md

 ### Splitting files

-You can use `load` method to load other Nymphia file like following example.
+You can use `include_file` method to include other Nymphia file like following example.
 Absolute path and relative path are acceptable as the file path.

+We could use `load` in previous version, but `load` is obsoleted now.

 ```ruby
 identity_file :private, '~/.ssh/id_rsa.1'